Loading Guild Resources

 The test is whether the landlord 'should know' that the person does not hold a licence, so a landlord must check with the public register before the appointment: https://www.rentsmart.gov.wales/en/check-register/

-This particular offence is a criminal offence with an unlimited fine.
-The rent-stopping orders, repayment orders and fixed penalties notices are not an option.
+This is a criminal offence punishable by an unlimited fine.
+The rent-stopping orders, repayment orders, and fixed penalty notices are not options.

 An application for a licence is made to Rent Smart Wales.
 You can find the current fee by contacting Rent Smart Wales or checking the website.